 Effects on the liver

 Pazopanib may cause changes in the way your liver works.
-This doesn’t generally cause any symptoms and usually goes back to normal when treatment stops.
+This does not generally cause any symptoms and usually goes back to normal when treatment stops.
 Your doctor will monitor your liver with regular blood tests.

 Some medicines, including ones you buy in a shop or chemist, can be harmful while you are having this treatment.
 Tell your cancer doctor about any drugs you are taking, including vitamins, herbal drugs and complementary therapies.